srluo/TopPASS-RWD/README.md

 # TopPASS-RWD
 TopPass NFC Re-Writer SICRE31/41 firmware for Arduino

-This RWD was designed for demostration of "TopPASS" - NFC Ticketing System.
+This RWD was designed for demostration of "TopPASS" - NFC Smart Ticketing System.
 There are tree kinds operational modes:

 - Ticket Validation Mode (Mode 1):